Engelberg/instaparse/README.md

 It's very common in parsers to have elements that need to be present in the input and parsed, but we'd rather not have them appear in the output.
 In the above example, the parens are essential to the grammar yet the tree would be much easier to read and manipulate if we could hide those parens; once the string has been parsed, the parens themselves carry no additional semantic value.

-In Instaparse, you can use angle brackets `<>` to hide parsed elements, suppressing them from the tree output.
+In instaparse, you can use angle brackets `<>` to hide parsed elements, suppressing them from the tree output.

 	(def paren-ab-hide-parens
 	  (insta/parser